-Vapour impacts are considered to be unlikely from LABs but could be of concern for Masse 106.
+Vapour impacts are considered to be unlikely from LABs but could be of concern for Masse 106, if found to be present as a source around the leak location.

 Degradation of the cable fluid may lead to the generation of ground gas (including carbon dioxide and methane) and affect groundwater chemistry in the vicinity and locally downgradient of the LNAPL.